Hulvdan/hulvdan.github.io/pages/en.md

 YOUTUBE_5jdQKfxns-4

-I demonstrate techniques that make my life as a developer easier.
+In this video I demonstrate techniques that make my life as a developer easier.

 <details>
   <summary>